LEADING CULTURE DESTINATIONS (TBA):

 What are your favourite emerging cultural cities or organisations?

 My favourite place to go is probably E Pelluci on Bethnal green road.
 It’s an amazing old school east london family run cafe.
 It's definitely a cultural destination.
 People from all walks of life go there, share a meal, banter, are poked fun at equally by Nev and his lovely sister Anna.

 Who do you think are the cultural innovators of tomorrow, and why?

 it feels like there are two big strands of thought – those who believe technology will solve everything, and those who think technology is at the heart of all problems, like the survivalists.
 I’d love to see more dialogue between them, so that we may find an in-between road.

 What are you up to at the moment?

 I’ve just got back from installing a piece in a museum in france for an all-woman show.
 It was an amazing group of women –a coven of inspiring and brilliant characters and artists. i made a porcelain brick wall set at a 90-degree angle from the institution's wall, aiming to force an alternative history into our mainstream.
 On the bricks are names of women who were pioneers in their fields and changed the world.
 Some are better known than others, and all have played a role in making the world as we know it today.
-Among them are blank bricks, nameless as well as gaps–those who we will never know. history is always just a story and needs re-written always.
+Among them are blank bricks, nameless as well as gaps – those who we will never know. history is always just a story and needs to be re-written always.